HealthResearchAuthority/rsp-iras-qa/README.md

 # Auth Setup
 TODO: Describe how pre-authorize test users before main test run

+- project in config file (oldIras depends on it)
+- step def/page method which stores storage state
+- custom fixture
+- feature file with tag
+- maintain this structure as new users are added
+- do not add tag if no state is required

 # Writing Tests Guide
 TODO: Quick guide of feature --> step def --> page --> run